What's it all about?

 At Bar/Bat Mitzvah, with an increased maturity, and a personality that is developing and crystallizing, we become better equipped to choose correct responses to life’s dilemmas, and we slowly begin to seek meaning, fulfillment, connection and inspiration.

-This a Bar/Bat Mitzvah, though still short of adulthood, has entered a 'post-childhood' phase, ready to accept responsibility for his/her actions, and ready to 'step-up to the plate' as a reliable functionary in family and society.
+They have entered a 'post-childhood' phase, ready to accept responsibility for their actions, and ready to 'step-up to the plate' as a reliable functionary in family and society.

 So, what are we celebrating with this ‘coming of age’?